Last updated: June 18, 2026

 Handicap Races

 In a handicap race, a racing official — called the handicapper — individually assigns a weight to each horse based on its past performance, speed figures, and record against similar competition.
 The best horse in the field receives the most weight; the weakest carries the least.
-The goal is to give every horse a realistic shot at winning.
-If a horse has been winning allowance races easily, the handicapper might ask it to carry 124 pounds while a rival that’s been finishing third or fourth carries 118.
+If a horse has been winning allowance races easily, the handicapper might ask it to carry 124 pounds while a rival that has been finishing third or fourth carries 118.
 Handicap races are less common in American racing today than they were historically, but they still appear regularly in the condition book at most tracks.

 Weight-for-Age Races

 Weight-for-age races assign weight based on a horse’s age and the time of year, using a published scale developed by The Jockey Club.
-The underlying principle is that younger horses haven’t finished developing physically, so they carry less weight against older, more mature competitors.
+Younger horses carry less because they have not finished developing physically.
 A three-year-old in January carries significantly less than a three-year-old in September — the scale accounts for how much development happens over the racing year.
 Most standard allowance and stakes races in the United States use weight-for-age as the base.

 Sex Allowances

 Fillies and mares receive a standard weight allowance compared to males — typically five pounds in most American races.
-This recognizes the average physical difference between the sexes.
 A filly carrying 118 pounds is competing on roughly equivalent terms with a colt carrying 123 pounds.
 Some exceptional fillies and mares routinely beat males at equal weights — Zenyatta and Ruffian are the most famous examples — but the allowance exists because the average mare is at a measurable physical disadvantage against the average male of the same age and fitness.

-Apprentice jockeys — riders in their first season who haven’t yet reached a set number of career wins — are permitted to ride at reduced weights, typically five to seven pounds below the assigned weight.
-This “bug” (named for the asterisk symbol used to denote apprentice status in race programs) compensates for the rider’s inexperience.
-It allows apprentices to get mounts they wouldn’t otherwise be able to book.
+Apprentice jockeys — riders in their first season who have not yet reached a set number of career wins — are permitted to ride at reduced weights, typically five to seven pounds below the assigned weight.
+This “bug” (named for the asterisk symbol used to denote apprentice status in race programs) compensates for the rider’s inexperience and allows apprentices to get mounts they would not otherwise be able to book.
 Trainers sometimes specifically target apprentice riders for horses they believe have a physical weight advantage that outweighs the experience gap.
 Worth noting: some races specifically bar apprentice allowances, which signals the track wants experienced riders in that field regardless of the weight cost.

 |---|---|---|---|